Callander and Oban Railway: Now to Dalmally

 The extension to Tyndrum seems not to have brought about the improvement that was hoped for, so far as the financial results were concerned, and it was clear that only extending to Oban would resolve the matter.
-The decision was taken and on 11 July 1874 the Callander and Oban Railway (Tyndrum and Oban) Act received the Royal Assent.
+The decision was taken and on 11 July 1874 the Callander and Oban Railway (Tyndrum to Oban) Act 1874 (37 & 38 Vict. c. cx) received royal assent.
 As before, raising the money was the problem, and as before Anderson was energetic in arranging it.
 The Caledonian itself subscribed £20,000.
 A contract was let for the section from Tyndrum to Dalmally; there were to be no intermediate stations, but the Tyndrum station was to be relocated a little further towards Oban.
 The earlier station was not at a location suitable for the extension and the through line would have to deviate from the terminus approach line.

 The line opened as far as Dalmally, at the head of Loch Awe, on 1 May 1877.
 Coach connections to Oban were made with through tickets available; an overnight stay at Dalmally was required for many journeys.
 Complicated circular tours were arranged, even a day tour from Carlisle (leaving at 3.50 in the morning).